 Session recording is a critical requirement in many communications environments such as call centers and financial trading.
 In some of these environments, all calls must be recorded for regulatory, compliance, and consumer protection reasons.
 Recording of a session is typically performed by sending a copy of a media stream to a recording device.
-This document describes architectures for deploying session recording solutions in an environment which is based on the Session Initiation Protocol (SIP) the requirements for which are described in [RFC6341].
+This document describes architectures for deploying session recording solutions as defined in "Use Cases and Requirements for SIP-Based Media Recording (SIPREC)" [RFC6341].